transpose-publishing/landscapeStudy/02-analysis-writeup.md

 <p class="caption">(\#fig:h-indices)Sample characteristics</p>
 </div>

-(A): The distribution of h5-indices across disciplines.
-(B) Number and proportion of journals sampled by discipline
+(A): The distribution of h5-indices across the top-20 journals of each discipline.
+(B) Number and proportion of journals sampled by discipline in total.